rrramanan/ClockKit-v1/README.md

 <b>Adding Complications to Gallery</b>
 <br>
-To add complication to gallery, you must create a complication bundle that gives user preview of your complication.
+To add complication to the gallery, you must create a complication bundle that gives user preview of your complication.
 <br>
 Creating Complication Bundle
 <ul>